 There are over 400 Arts for Health participants from both community hospitals and day care centres.
 Everyone in the healthcare setting is welcome to participate in the programme.

 Arts for Health is delivered by a team of professional artists, each with distinctly different practices, who have developed their professional expertise in working with older people.
+Guest artists joingthe programme adding to the diversity of choice and collaborative oportunities.

 Participants are placed at the centre of the programme, their wellbeing and choice being paramount.
 In general, participants are older people aged 65 years and over, who reside in hospitals or attend one of the day care facilities in West Cork.
 All are invited to take part and are welcome to sit in during sessions.
 If their health does not permit them to actively participate, they are encouraged to chat or just observe what is occurring during sessions.